COBRAPROsimulator/COBRAPRO/paper/paper.md

 ![Case study: Parameter identification procedure on LG 21700-M50T cells.\label{fig:flowchart}](example_flowchart.pdf){ width=100% }

 First, the geometric parameters and open-circuit potential functions are extracted from measurements conducted in cell tear-down and half-cell experiments on LG 21700-M50 cells, as reported by [@chen_development_2020].
-Next, the C/20 capacity test data is used to identify the stoichiometric parameters, as shown in the example code `DFN_pso_0_05C.m`.
-Then, we conduct a parameter identifiability study comprising of LSA and correlation analysis to pinpoint parameters with high sensitivity to voltage and SOC while maintaining low correlation with other parameters.
-Further details on parameter identifiability can be found in [@ha_cobrapro_2024].
-Next, we identify the electrolyte transport and kinetic parameters using HPPC data in the example code `DFN_pso_HPPC.m`.
-Finally, validation of the identified parameters is carried out on UDDS data using the code `DFN_UDDS_validation.m`.
-The `DFN_pso_0_05C.m` and `DFN_pso_HPPC.m` files are located in the `Examples/Parameter_Identification_Routines` directory and `DFN_UDDS_validation.m` is located in `Examples/Parameter_Identification_Results`.
+Next, the C/20 capacity test data is used to identify the stoichiometric parameters in the example code `DFN_pso_0_05C.m`.
+Then, a parameter identifiability study is conducted comprising of LSA and correlation analysis to pinpoint parameters with high sensitivity to HPPC voltage and SOC while maintaining low correlation with other parameters (`DFN_LSA_Corr_HPPC.mat`).
+Next, we calibrate the identifiable electrolyte transport and kinetic parameters using HPPC data in the example code `DFN_pso_HPPC.m`.
+Finally, validation of the identified parameters is carried out on UDDS data in the `DFN_UDDS_validation.m` code.
+The `DFN_pso_0_05C.m` and `DFN_pso_HPPC.m` files are located in the `Examples/Parameter_Identification_Routines` directory and `DFN_UDDS_validation.m` is located in the `Examples/Parameter_Identification_Results` directory.

 ## C/20 Capacity Test Identification

-Here, we provide a quick overview of `DFN_pso_0_05C.m`.
-In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, their respective upper and lower bounds, experimental data, PSO settings, etc. Note that `DFN_pso_HPPC.m` and `DFN_UDDS_validation.m` also consist of `User Input` at the beginning of the code, which is the only part that needs to be modified by the user.
-A preview of the `User Input` section is provided here.
+In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, the upper and lower parameter bounds for the PSO, experimental data, etc. A preview of the `User Input` section is provided here.

-First, load the `Parameters_LG_INR21700_M50.m` function, which outputs the `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, etc:
+First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, etc:
 ```MATLAB
 %% User Input
 % Load nominal parameters
 param = Parameters_LG_INR21700_M50;
 ```
-Enter the your mat file name, which will save an updated `param` structure with the identified parameters from the PSO:
+Enter a mat file name to save PSO results.
+The mat file will contain an updated `param` structure with the identified parameters from the PSO:
 ```MATLAB
 % Enter mat file name where your PSO results will be stored
 file_name = 'identified_parameters_0_05C';
 ```
-Define the names of the parameters you want to identify in variable `param_CC`.
-In this example, we identify the stoichiometric parameters $\theta_p^{100}$ (`theta100_p`), $\theta_n^{100}$ (`theta100_n`), $\theta_p^0$ (`theta0_p`), and $\theta_n^0$ (`theta0_n`):
+Define the names of the parameters you want to identify.
+Here, we identify the stoichiometric parameters $\theta_p^{100}$ (`theta100_p`), $\theta_n^{100}$ (`theta100_n`), $\theta_p^0$ (`theta0_p`), and $\theta_n^0$ (`theta0_n`):
 ```MATLAB
 % Enter names of parameters to identify (make sure names match the
 % parameter names in "param" structure containing the nominal parameters)